CHI-CityTech/AI_Media_Control/README.md

 * Use descriptive prompts for better results (e.g., *"Combine both images with a beach background at sunset."*).
 * Ensure both images are valid formats: `.png`, `.jpg`, `.jpeg`, `.gif`, `.bmp`, `.tiff`.
+* Different resolution sizes could cause problems when running the application.

 ---